Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff: Introduction

 \section{Introduction}

-Missing time-series data is a prevalent problem in finance.
-Its role is becoming even more critical due to the vast amount of data that is being collected nowadays and the reliance on data driven analytics.
-Financial data can be missing for a variety of reasons, which include for example infrequent trading due to illiquidity, mixed frequency reporting or improper data collection and storage.
-How this missing data is handled has substantial impact on any down-stream task in risk management.
-A standard approach is to impute missing data.
-There is a growing body of literature \citep{ref:little2002statistical,ref:van2012flexible} and over 150 practical implementations available \citep{ref:mayer2019rmisstastic} that handle the issue of imputing missing data.
-However, the implications of imputation for a downstream out-of-sample task have been neglected so far.
+Missing time-series data is a prevalent problem in finance, healthcare and operations management.
+This problem is increasingly critical in the big-data era due to the vast amount of data collected nowadays and the reliance on data-driven analytics.
+Missing values in financial data may arise for a variety of reasons, including, for example, infrequent trading due to illiquidity, mixed frequency reporting, or improper data collection and storage.
+Similarly, time-series data in operations management may contain missing values due to sensor failures, human errors or lack of information.
+A standard and widely-adopted approach is to impute missing data, which has sparked a growing body of literature \citep{ref:little2002statistical,ref:van2012flexible} with over 150 practical implementations available \citep{ref:mayer2019rmisstastic}.
+How a decision-maker implements a missing value imputation may substantially impact any downstream task, most importantly, in risk management.
+Nevertheless, these implications of imputation for a downstream out-of-sample task have been neglected so far in the literature.